mikelmaron/kenya-election-data/README.md

 kenya-election-data
 ===================

-This is data useful to election mapping in Kenya.
+Data useful for election mapping in Kenya.

 Shapefiles containing County and Constituency boundaries, and Polling Place locations, can be downloaded from https://github.com/mikelmaron/kenya-election-data/tree/master/output